 I know.
 It’s a lot to think about and takes plenty of time.
 You’re worth it.
 I suggested creating a list to my friend, Amelia, who has been living with multiple sclerosis.
 She was “surprised at how effective and effortless it was.”
 Her doctor was “relieved” Amelia had shown up with all pertinent information.

 After you’ve prepared your list, written it clearly and succinctly (be sure you and your doc can read it), print a copy for yourself and one for her.
 Remove it from your printer and please remember to bring it with you!!
 Put a reminder on your computer or a string around your finger, but do remember to bring your list with you.
 It’s better to have a printed copy than a list on your iPhone, Ipad.
 Both you and your doc can look at it simultaneously.
 A friend of mine wrote out one list that he held in his hand.
 His physician abruptly grabbed it out of the patient’s hand.
 I always print out two lists.
 If you’ve printed two lists, this issue of control can be avoided.
 When I gave my list to one of my docs: He laughed.
 Glad I gave him/her a smile.

 And, most importantly, what are your goals of treatment and what are willing to do to get there.
 Surgery, medications?
 Or, simply chiropractic, nutritional supplements, exercise, meditation to feel better without doing the “full monty.”
 Your goals can direct your physician to where you want to be.

-Participate in your healthcare with your list.
-Every friend I’ve suggested this to and they’ve showed up with a list has made their doc/nurse practitioner happy.
-What do you have to lose. #whywait #trustyourdoctorbutnotthatmuch #advocateforyourhealthcare #prepareforyourvisit.
+Participate in your health care with your list.
+Every friend I’ve suggested this to and they’ve shown up with a list has made their doc/nurse practitioner happy.
+What do you have to lose? #whywait #trustyourdoctorbutnotthatmuch #advocateforyourhealthcare #prepareforyourvisit.